Articles of Incorporation and Rules

 4. The Chairperson may appoint a Vice-Chairperson from within the Chamber if necessary for operational reasons

-Article 8 The Chairperson may appoint Proceedings Committee Members from among the officers, staff, and representatives to propose the agenda, accept notices of speeches, and provide other advice and administrative duties necessary for the conduct of proceedings.
+Article 8 The chairperson may appoint members of the Management Committee from among the officers, staff, and representatives, and have them propose the agenda, receive notices of intent to speak, and provide advice and perform other duties necessary for the management of the proceedings.

-Article 9: Attendees must take the seats designated by the chairperson and must not leave their seats without reason during the meeting.
+Article 9 Attendees shall remain in the seats designated by the chairperson and shall not leave their seats unnecessarily during the meeting.

 2. If an attending delegate or proxy wishes to leave the meeting before the end of the meeting, he/she must obtain permission from the chairperson or the committee member for proceedings